 Settlements and Judgments.
 The fiscal 2012 budget amended state finance law to provide that any one-time settlement or judgment amounting to \$10 million or more is to be deposited in the Stabilization Fund rather than used as miscellaneous revenue for the current fiscal year.
 Upon receiving a joint certification from the Commissioner of Revenue and the Attorney General that a state agency is in receipt of a one-time settlement or judgment for the Commonwealth in excess of \$10 million in any one fiscal year, the Comptroller is to transfer the proceeds of the settlement or judgment from the General Fund to the Stabilization Fund.
 Such transfers are made on a bi-monthly basis.
 In fiscal 2012, the Comptroller transferred \$375.0 million received on account of settlements and judgments.
 Such settlement and judgment payments totaled \$133.8 million during fiscal 2013.
-Approximately \$55 million of that amount has been dedicated for the Smart Growth Housing Trust Fund (\$4 million), to reimburse the General Fund for the costs related to the investigation and response to the breach at the Hinton Drug Testing Laboratory (\$30 million) and to replace revenue foregone during the August, 2012 sales tax holiday (\$21 million).
-There have been \$69.6 million tax- or non-tax related settlement or judgment payments during the first two months of fiscal 2014.
+In the final supplemental appropriations act for fiscal 2013, the Legislature directed that \$101 million of that amount be directed to specified purposes - the Smart Growth Housing Trust Fund (\$4 million), to reimburse the General Fund for the costs related to the investigation and response to the breach at the Hinton Drug Testing Laboratory (\$30 million), to replace revenue foregone during the August, 2012 sales tax holiday (\$21 million) and to fund various end-of-year allocations and programs (\$46 million) - rather than be deposited in the Stabilization Fund.
+There have been \$178.1 million settlement or judgment payments during the first four months of fiscal 2014.